A guide to living in Shad Thames

 As development in the area continues at a steady pace, the converted warehouses are still the main attraction.
 The flats and apartments maintain their period features and the ones with balconies overlooking the Thames are some of the cream of the London crop.

 Eating & Drinking

 The Anchor Tap was first owned by John Courage rendering it a piece of public house history.
 These days it is a top London pub offering private parties and a selection of in-house games as well as the usual shenanigans.
-The Bengal Clipper is an award winning Indian that has been around since 1994, we especially recommend the Sunday buffet.

 The Design Museum attracts many tourists and industry specialists every year.
 The exhibitions of product and graphic design will leave you with a head full of ideas whilst the quaint Blueprint Café will leave you with a belly full of delicious food!

 Shad Thames is so central that many residents don’t need to use public transport very often, but when they do, Bermondsey, London Bridge and Tower Hill stations are all nearby.